 About Me

-In addition to her studio practice, Hutcheson serves as the Director of Arts Programming at SUNY Oswego, where she curates interdisciplinary arts events and offers opportunities for creative engagement across campus and the wider community.
+In addition to her artistic practice, Hutcheson serves as the Director of Arts Programming at SUNY Oswego, where she curates interdisciplinary arts events and offers opportunities for creative engagement across campus and the wider community.
 She also teaches Arts Management at SUNY Oswego, helping students connect their creative passions with practical tools for professional success.

-She holds a Master of Arts in Liberal Studies with a focus on The Arts in Higher Education from SUNY Brockport and a Bachelor of Arts in German and Slavic Languages from The University of North Carolina at Chapel Hill
+She holds a Master of Arts in Liberal Studies with a focus on The Arts in Higher Education from SUNY Brockport and a Bachelor of Arts in German and Slavic Languages from The University of North Carolina at Chapel Hill.

 Artist Statement